NxPKG/khulnasoft-docs/content/rules/transform/manage.md

 ### Order rules

-Cloudflare evaluates each type of Transform Rules in list order, where rules are evaluated in the order they appear in the Rules List.
+Khulnasoft evaluates each type of Transform Rules in list order, where rules are evaluated in the order they appear in the Rules List.
 You can drag and drop Transform Rules into position to reorder them using the handle on the left of the rule.